 Castaway Cay offers some “extra-charge” opportunities, most notably boat, pool float, and snorkel rentals, massages, shopping, and excursions like parasailing and stingray tours and private cabanas.
 But the island’s primary features are included at no extra charge.

-It’s necessary to purchase tickets to visit the headline attractions on Perfect Day at CocoCay, including Thrill Waterpark, the Up, Up and Away tethered balloon and the zipline.
+It’s necessary to purchase tickets to visit the headline attractions on Perfect Day at CocoCay, including Thrill Waterpark, Up, Up and Away, and the Zipline.
 Private cabanas are also available here at an extra charge.

 Our Pick: Castaway Cay.
 Though you’ll pay more for your Disney cruise overall, you’ll likely spend less out of pocket on Castaway Cay.
 While they are arguably worth the cost, paying for Perfect Day at CocoCay’s attractions can add a significant amount to your onboard folio.
 Look for discounts and package deals ahead of your cruise to hopefully save a bit of money.

-Have you ever been to Castaway Cay or Perfect Day at CocoCay?
-What was your experience?
+Have you ever cruised to Castaway Cay or Perfect Day at CocoCay?